 The Lake Texoma Grand Slam

-The Texoma Grand Slam is catching all five of the following species in the same day: Striped Bass, Largemouth Bass, Smallmouth Bass, White Bass and Spotted Bass.
-This is a rare but achievable goal and Dan Barnett is one of the few guides that has made this happen for his customers.
+The Lake Texoma Grand Slam is catching all five of the following species in the same day: Striped Bass, Largemouth Bass, Smallmouth Bass, White Bass and Spotted Bass.
+This is a rare but achievable goal and Captain Marty is one of the few guides that has made this happen for his customers.
 If you would like to be one of the select few who has achieved this goal, book a trip with me today to go Striper Bass fishing on Lake Texoma, and we’ll give it a shot.
 Catching all five of Lake Texoma’s best sporting fish in the same day is something to truly remember.
 It just doesn’t get better than this!

 Striper Fishing Lake Texoma